thkukuk/kubic-control/README.md

 The communication is encrypted, the kubicctl command can run on any machine.
 The user authenticates with his certificate, using RBAC to determine if the user is allowed to call this function. kubiccd will use kubeadm and kubectl to deploy and manage the cluster.
 So the admin can at everytime modify the cluster with this commands, too, there is no hidden state-database.

+## Requirements

+Mainly generic requirements by kubernetes itself:

+- All the nodes on the cluster must be on a the same network and be able to communicate directly with each other.
+- All nodes in the cluster must be assigned static IP addresses.
+Using dynamically assigned IPs will break cluster functionality if the IP address changes.
+- The Kubernetes master node(s) must have valid Fully-Qualified Domain Names (FQDNs), which can be resolved both by all other nodes and from other networks which need to access the cluster.
+- Since Kubernetes mainly works with certificates and tokens, the time on all Nodes needs to be always in sync.
+Else communication inside the cluster will break.

 ## Installation

 `Kubicd`/`kubicctl` are using [salt](https://www.saltstack.com/) and [certstrap](https://github.com/square/certstrap) to manage nodes and certificates, additional kubeadm, kubectl, kubelet and crio have to be installed.